Hardwaregore/Hardwaregore/README.md

  "     and
 enter your password!

-(don't put the quotes in. if you did, "u r n id10t")
+(don't put the quotation marks in. if you did, "u r n id10t")